 Career Planning & Development Guidebook: A comprehensive guide for career development created by our team

 - Imagine Phd: Geared toward (but not exclusive to) Humanities and Social Science graduate students.
 Includes interests, skills, and values assessments, as well as the ability to connect your results to information with15 relevant job families.
-Significant resources are also available for learning about each job family
+Significant resources are also available for learning about each job family.
+Includes a "My Plan" feature to organize your academic and career goals throughout your time at Notre Dame

 - My IDP: Focused on science and other STEM careers, MyIDP provides exercises to help you examine your skills, interests, and values; a list of 20 scientific career paths with a prediction of which ones best fit your skills and interests; a tool for setting strategic goals for the coming year, with optional reminders to keep you on track; and articles and resources to guide you through the process